Lihat Artikel Lainnya

 4. Stockout Cost: Revenue loss and customer dissatisfaction from running out of stock.

 • Is inventory holding cost fixed or variable?
 Inventory holding costs can be fixed or variable.
 Fixed costs, like warehouse rent and insurance, remain constant regardless of inventory size.
-Variable costs, such as utilities, depreciation, and handling, change with inventory levels.
+Variable cost, such as utilities, depreciation, and handling, change with inventory levels.
 Recognizing this helps businesses manage holding costs and optimize inventory efficiently.

 HashMicro Banner